andrewporasl/fizik/README.md

 Create .env files in both fizik-server and fizik-client (see .env.example for the format).

-Example .env for backend (already in the repo but if you see it here first ig it helps):
+Example .env for backend (already in the repo, but if you see it here first ig it helps):

 ```env
 PORT=5000